hywork-br/FlavAI/docs/setup.md

 # Setup Instructions 🤖

-FlavAI 🚢 is a NodeJS package that uses LLMs to provide feedback on code.
+Shippie 🚢 is a NodeJS package that uses LLMs to provide feedback on code.
 It is designed to be used in a CI environment to provide feedback on pull requests.

 ## Prerequisites